 I glanced out the window.
 Dark, menacing clouds hinted at a brewing storm.

 Mr. Beasley pointed his pen at Judd.
 “The podium is yours.”

 Judd stood.
 As he leaned on the podium shuffling his papers, several girls ogled him.
 His dark, clear complexion, curly hair, and deep-set eyes made him a prize catch, but he had nothing on Daniel Sperling, my friend from the seventh dimension.
 If only he were here and could rescue me from this sea of ridicule.

 Judd exuded confidence.
-“Evolution has been accepted as scientific theory by reputable scientists for the past hundred years, since Charles Darwin published his famous thesis on animal selection.
+“Evolution has been accepted as a scientific theory by reputable scientists for the past hundred years since Charles Darwin published his famous thesis on animal selection.
 We are evolving as humans.

 “Sometime, in the not-too-distant future, we will possess the necessary knowledge to create a perfect human.
 There will be no more death or disease.